cggaurav/auto-label-github-issues/README.md

 # auto-label-github issues (alpha)

 This project exposes an LSTM model that auto labels Github issues.
+The goal is to have the full pipeline in continous deployment and rapidly improve the model accuracy.

 ## Training set